paul-caron/mqueue/README.md

 ```
 #include "mqueue.hpp"
 ```
-and then compilation with linkage to pthread
+and then compile with linkage to pthread

 ```
 g++ example.cpp -pthread